The Third Murder (2017)

 The central character is the suave and convincing lawyer Shigemori (Fukuyama Masaharu/Like Father, Like Son) who is called to investigate the case of a man who has spent three decades in prison for a double murder and has subsequently confessed to killing his factory-owning boss and burning his body.
-We witness the murder in the opening scene so clearly Misumi (Yakusho Koji) is guilty; strangely, it is Shigemori’s father who handed him a life sentence, instead of the death penalty, putting paid to his recidivist ways, but times have changes.
+We witness the murder in the opening scene, so clearly Misumi (Yakusho Koji) must be guilty; strangely, it is Shigemori’s father who handed him a life sentence, instead of the death penalty, but times have changed.

-The problem is he keeps changing his version of what happened.
+The problem is that Misumi keeps changing his story, making things difficult for

-This is a subtle but thematically rich crime thriller brilliant in concept but less so in execution, despite Takimoto Makiya’s stunning camerwork.
-That said, its universal themes ripple out to provide endless food for thought as we contemplate Ludovico Einaudi’s moody score.
+This is a subtle but thematically rich crime thriller, brilliant in concept but less so in execution, despite Takimoto Makiya’s stunning camerawork, and Ludovico Einaudi’s moody score.
+The fault, at least for non-Japanese speakimg audiences, is its dialogue-led narrative which keeps us glued to the subtitles while scanning up and down the screen in case we miss vital clues, making it heavy-going, despite its universal themes rippling out to provide endless food for thought.
 MT